10 Best Electric Guitars Under $500

 This ESP Eclipse is a gorgeous, single-cutaway electric guitar that you'll never fit in under your $500 budget.
 But ESP's working-man's brand, ESP-LTD, features some great renditions of the ESP Eclipse in their EC series.
 The EC-256 is a solid guitar with the vibe and sound of the original Eclipse.

-Yeah, I know what this guitar looks like.
+Yeah, you know what a LP-style guitar looks like.
 But there are some cutting edge features you'll see in the EC series that you won't find in tamer versions of this design.

 For one, the EC-256 features ESP-designed LH active pickups and a 22-fret fingerboard with extra jumbo frets.